 Infographic: A Step-By-Step Guide To Do A Silk Press

 Achieving a flawless silk press look requires following specific steps properly.
 A silk press is one of the safest ways to straighten hair without any chemical products.
 Check out the infographic below to better understand the steps you should follow to achieve salon-worthy, smooth hair.

 A silk press is a hair straightening technique that involves using a hot iron, heat protectants, and deep conditioning products to give your natural hair a smooth and shiny look.
 The benefits of using a silk press include no chemical damage, low maintenance, and is easy to style.
 However, make sure you use the right products and follow our in-depth guide to do a silk press effectively and safely.
 While the silk press is safe, it may result in greasiness and split ends.
 If you are not sure about the process, consult a professional hairstylist.

 Frequently Asked Questions

-Can you get a silk press right after taking braids down?
+Can I get a silk press every two weeks?